pBlasiak/interBoilCondPhaseChangeFoam_OF1612/README.md

 * Enabling conjugate heat transfer
 * Method to further reduce spurious currents
 * Geometric reconstruct of the interface
+* Harmonic mean for thermal conductivity of the mixtures

 ## Flowchart
 *****